Russian ideologue and caviar on latest EU blacklist

 They ban provision of accountancy, architectural, engineering, IT, and legal services to Russian firms and individuals.
 The legal ban refers to "non-contentious" commercial services only, so that Russians still have right of representation in EU courts, the commission documents said.

-Individuals who help Russia to circumvent EU sanctions will also be blacklisted in future, EU foreign affairs chief Josep Borrell told press in Brussels on Wednesday.
+Individuals who help Russia to circumvent EU sanctions will also be blacklisted in future, EU foreign affairs chief Josep Borrell promised press in Brussels on Wednesday.

 "Sanctions work.
 Sanctions matter, but they have to be maintained over time," he said.
-The new package of sanctions was a "biting" one, EU Commission president Ursula von der Leyen said.
+The new package of EU measures was a "biting" one, commission president Ursula von der Leyen said.